 The Best Ways to Control Queensland Fruit Fly

 Is any one method of pest control 100% successful?
 It’s been long known that none are, but that doesn’t mean that they can’t be used effectively.
 The strategic pest management solution that is employed worldwide is to combine various pest solutions to increase effectiveness, this approach is known as Integrated Pest Management, or IPM for short.

 Listed below are various types of controls that can be combined in whatever way to achieve optimum pest control outcomes:

 These controls are practices which disrupt the environment of the pest, reducing pest establishment, reproduction, dispersal, and survival.

-- immerse infected fruit in water for several days, making sure it’s submerged and not floating on the surface
+- Immerse infected fruit or vegetables in water for several days, making sure they’re submerged and not floating on the surface

 These controls block pests out, make the environment unsuitable for them, or kill them directly, such as barriers and traps.